 The USA is largely a goal-oriented society that values results more than the struggle or process to attain them.
 This is somewhat of a departure from many of the other cultures I’ve been blessed to live amongst.
 In light of this, much of our time as Americans is spent planning for and envisioning the future.Continue reading “Escaping (US) Americanisms”

-Distraction: When is it Advantageous?
+Distraction: When Is It Advantageous?

 For much of my *professional* life, I’ve been easily swayed by distraction—not just getting down to business, whatever the undertaking may be, but also merely staying on task.
 I think this is a common struggle in the digital age, as the onslaught of stimuli and noise we’re faced with continues to grow.
-For a longContinue reading “Distraction: When is it Advantageous?”
+For a longContinue reading “Distraction: When Is It Advantageous?”

 Exteroception vs Interoception: Getting Out of Your Head

-Most people have an interoceptive bias—they’re focused more on what’s going on internally [mentally] than on what’s happening externally.
-I think that this is an issue because we hear so often about the need to do a meditation practice that allows us to focus inward and that we’re getting yanked around by all the stressorsContinue reading “Exteroception vs Interoception: Getting Out of Your Head”
+Most people are sort of in their head a lot.
+They’re not really present to what they’re doing, which leads me to the statement that I believe, most people have an interoceptive bias—they’re focused more on what’s going on internally than on what’s happening externally.
+I think that this is an issue because we hearContinue reading “Exteroception vs Interoception: Getting Out of Your Head”

 Movement and (Mental) Longevity – Cognitive and Emotional